pciet/wichess/README.md

 ---

 You might not be impressed by the look of Wisconsin Chess.
 It's a work in progress that I believe has potential which I hope to build it into.
-Despite lacking equal refinement to complete games I do think it is a worthy chess toolbox now.
+Despite lacking equal refinement to the games you might be used to I do think it is a worthy chess toolbox now and a complete early version.

 Before starting a match you can replace standard chess pieces in your army with new kinds of pieces you get one of when completing each timed game.
 These extended-rules pieces are lost from your collection when taken by an opponent.